Saratoga National Historical Park

 See the Saratoga Battlefield

-Inside of this National Park is the location of the Battles of Saratoga.
-The massive 4-square-mile battlefield gives a true understanding of the immense size of both battles that took place there, The Battle of Freeman's farm and the Battle of Bemis Heights.
-Stop by the Visitor Center to pick up a brochure for a self-guided tour of sites as well as see artifacts, maps, timelines and a brief film.
+Inside this national park is the location of the Battles of Saratoga.
+The massive, 4-square-mile battlefield gives a true understanding of the immense size of both battles that took place there, the Battle of Freeman’s Farm and the Battle of Bemis Heights.
+Stop by the Visitor Center to pick up a brochure for a self-guided tour of sites, plus browse artifacts, maps, timelines and a brief film.

 Learn About the Battles of Saratoga

-The Battles of Saratoga marked a major turning point in the Revolutionary War and today is considered by many historians to be one of the top battles in world history.
-This was not only the location of the first major American victory of the Revolutionary War in 1777 but also the first time that a British army had been defeated and forced to surrender.
+The Battles of Saratoga marked a major turning point in the Revolutionary War.
+Today, it is considered by many historians to be one of the top conflicts in world history.
+This was not only the location of the first major American victory of the Revolutionary War in 1777, but also the first time that a British army had been defeated and forced to surrender.
 This is known as a crucial American victory that reignited the hopes of independence in the heart of many patriots.
-Beyond boosting spirits it also secured the recognition and support of many essential foreign powers.
+Beyond boosting spirits, it secured the recognition and support of many essential foreign powers.

 Climb the Saratoga Monument

-While you're in the area, you can also visit the Saratoga Monument, commemorating the American victory in the battle of Saratoga, and climb 155 feet to the top for a 360-degree view of the Hudson River Valley.
+While in the area, you can also visit the Saratoga Monument, commemorating the American victory in the Battles of Saratoga.
+Climb 155 feet to the top of the monument for an incredible 360-degree view of the Hudson River Valley.
 The monument, located in Victory, NY, is open on Saturdays and Sundays from Memorial Day through Columbus Day.

 Visit Schuyler House

-A short 15-minute drive north (8 miles) will take you to the Schuyler House; the country home of General Philip Schulyer both before and after the Battles of Saratoga.
-Destroyed once in 1745 by a raiding party, and again in 1777 by the retreating British forces following the Battles of Saratoga, Philip rebuilt his Saratoga house and farm out of its charred remains.
-Throughout Philip's life and beyond, the house has been visited by some of America's most famous citizens, including George Washington, son-in-law Alexander Hamilton, Thomas Jefferson, James Madison, and the Marquis de Lafeyette.
+A short 15-minute drive north will take you to the Schuyler House, the country home of General Philip Schuyler both before and after the Battles of Saratoga.
+Destroyed once in 1745 by a raiding party and again in 1777 by the retreating British forces following the Battles of Saratoga, Schuyler rebuilt his Saratoga house and farm out of the charred remains.
+Throughout Schuyler’s life and beyond, the house has been visited by some of America’s most famous citizens, including George Washington, son-in-law Alexander Hamilton, Thomas Jefferson, James Madison and the Marquis de Lafayette.
 Today, thousands of visitors come from all over the world to continue to learn about this historic attraction and the man who lived there.